Definitive Proof of Goldbach's conjecture: Abstract

 \section{Abstract}

-The Goldbach conjecture states that every even integer is the sum of two primes.
-This conjecture was proposed in 1742 and, despite being obviously true, has remained unproven.
-To prove this conjecture, I have identified a subset of the even numbers that have relatively few prime pairs compared to the other even numbers.
-This subset is the set of all $n$ such that $n=2p$ where $p$ is prime.
-An equation was derived that determines the number of prime pairs for $n=2p$.
-It is then proven that the equation never goes to zero for any $n$, and as $n$ increases, the number of prime pairs also increases, thus validating Goldbach's conjecture.
+The Goldbach conjecture states that every even integer greater than 2 can be expressed as the sum of two prime numbers.
+This conjecture was first proposed by German mathematician Christian Goldbach in 1742 and, despite being obviously true, has remained unproven.
+In this paper, it is shown that the set of all even integers $n$ that are not divisible by a prime number less than $\sqrt{n}$ has the relatively fewest number of prime pairs.
+An equation was derived that approximates the number of prime pairs for these values of $n$.
+It was then proven that this equation never goes to zero for any $n$, and as $n$ increases, the number of prime pairs also increases, thus validating Goldbach's conjecture.
+Error analysis was performed to show that the difference between this approximation and the actual number of prime pairs is small enough so that for all $n>622$, the number of prime pairs of $n$ is greater than 1, thus proving Goldbach's conjecture.